Seoul: North Korea fires two ballistic missiles | DW | 15.09.2021

 Japan's coast guard said the missiles landed outside Japanese economic waters.

-The launch came as Chinese Foreign Minister Wang Yi held talks with his South Korean counterpart.
+The launch came as Chinese Foreign Minister Wang Yi held talks with his South Korean counterpart over the North's recent missile test and stalled denuclearization negotiations between Pyongyang and Washington

 Wang also met with South Korean President Moon Jae-in.